AI Vision Sensor#

 AI Vision object is?#

-The AI Vision object is? block returns a Boolean indicating whether a detected object matches a specific classification.
+The AI Vision object is? block reports a Boolean indicating whether a detected object matches a specific classification.

 True — The item in the dataset is the specific object.